CodeMaster7000/Back-to-School/README.md

 # Back to School

-As summer fades for most of us, students across the Northern Hemisphere are returning to the classroom.
+As summer fades for the Northern Hemisphere, the time has come for millions of us to return to the classroom.

-From CodeMaster7000 Studios, we have a special treat for you.
-Programmed entirely in C++, here is a back-to-school poem (for high school students) to make your transition out of the holiday mood much easier!
+From CodeMaster7000 Labs, we have a special treat for you!
+Programmed with C++, here is a back-to-school poem (high school students edition) to make your transition from the holiday mood much easier.

 EASTER EGG: This poem was partially written by a world-famous AI.
 Can you guess which one?